Renting with a dog? Win over (almost) any landlord with a Pet Resume

 But fear not, home hunter.
 There are things you can do, as a dog owner, to lessen a potential landlord’s worries and set yourself up for renting success.

 The first is to understand where the landlord is coming from.
 There’s a good chance they’ve had bad experiences with past tenants who also happened to be dog owners.
-Expensive damage, noise, angry neighbors—these are all issues no landlord (or person, for that matter) wants to deal with.
+Expensive damage, noise, angry neighbors—these are all issues no landlord (or anyone, for that matter) wants to deal with.
 Try to avoid being defensive, and keep a calm and understanding attitude to help initial conversations move forward.

 Offer solutions up front.
 Let the landlord know how you plan to keep their property in good-as-new condition.
 This could include using a dog crate, laying rugs down to avoid scratching hardwood, buying renter’s insurance that covers your dog, and/or offering a pet deposit to cover any damages that may (but for sure won’t, because your dog is an angel) occur.